 - Position the VIBS display (the backglass) to the right of the playfield display within Windows Display Settings.
 Make sure all displays are lined up perfectly (as shown), playfield on the left/backglass at the right of the playfield.

 - Playfield should be set as the Primary display by checking Make this my main display.

 - Both displays should be set to 1920×1080, scaled at 100% and Display orientation in Landscape Mode.
 Keep in mind, Windows may scale one (or both displays) to 150%.
 If so, you’ll need to change this setting to 100% for the following settings to work properly.

 - Simply click each display and verify any needed changes, both should be set identically.

-- The Steam Deck display doesn’t matter, so long as it’s at the far-left.
+- The Steam Deck display doesn’t matter, so long as it’s at the far-right.

 - Once properly arrange, they should look like the following image.